Queen Elizabeth and Prince Philip Celebrate 73rd Wedding Anniversary in Quarantine at Windsor Castle

-Decked out in a timeless ivory satin gown and trailed by eight bridesmaids, including her younger sister, Margaret, 21-year-old Princess Elizabeth exchanged vows with the dashing 26-year-old Philip Mountbatten before more than 2,000 guests at Westminster Abbey.
-It was 11:30 a.m. on Nov.
-20, 1947, and the world stood still to witness the wedding of the eldest daughter of King George VI and his wife, Elizabeth Bowes-Lyon.
+Decked out in a timeless ivory satin gown and trailed by eight bridesmaids, including her younger sister, Margaret, the princess exchanged vows with the dashing Mountbatten before more than 2,000 guests at Westminster Abbey at 11:30 a.m. on Nov.
+20, 1947.

 The gown, designed by renowned British fashion designer Sir Norman Hartnell, was made of soft Damascus Prokar, with a high neckline, tailored bodice and 13-foot short train.
 Her husband-to-be, a member of the Royal Navy in the Second World War, stood tall in his crisp black and gold uniform.